Christian Communities (Elmo Stoll): The Christian Communities

-After the early death of Elmo Stoll from heart failure, two of the "Christian Communities", Cookeville and Woodstock, disbanded while the one in Holland, KY and part of the one in Decatur, who moved to Delano, Tennessee, joined the Noah Hoover Mennonites, a very plain horse and buggy Old Order group, that is rather more intentionalist minded than traditional.
-The community in Smyrna, after having lost most of its members without Amish background, developed a fellowship with an Amish community in Manton, Michigan, which is affiliated with the Amish Michigan Amish Churches.
+After the early death of Elmo Stoll from heart failure, two of the "Christian Communities", Cookeville and Woodstock, disbanded while the one in Holland, KY, and part of the one in Decatur, who moved to Delano, Tennessee, joined the Noah Hoover Mennonites, a very plain horse and buggy Old Order group, that is rather more intentionalist minded than traditional.
+The community in Smyrna, after having lost most of its members without Amish background, developed a fellowship with an Amish community in Manton, Michigan, which is affiliated with the Michigan Amish Churches.
 The community in Smyrna, which became Amish, was the first Amish community in Maine.
 Several of Elmo Stoll's sons, and others with Amish background, returned to the Amish community in Aylmer, Ontario.

-A community in Kentucky of some 15 families, the Caneyville Christian Community, founded in 2004 by three men, among them one of Elmo Stoll's sons, still adheres to Elmo Stoll's vision.
+A community in Kentucky of some 15 families, the Caneyville Christian Community, was founded in 2004 by three men, among them one of Elmo Stoll's sons, in an effort to keep Elmo Stoll's vision alive.

 Publishing

-Between 1991 and 1998 the "Christian Communities" at Cookeville published a small bimonthly pamphlet, called "The Update", which contained lengthy "community news", columns, letters (both approving and critical) and long articles on faith and practice written by Elmo Stoll and other ministers.
+Between 1991 and 1998 the Christian Communities at Cookeville published a small, bimonthly pamphlet, called "The Update", which contained lengthy "community news", columns, letters (both approving and critical) and long articles on faith and practice written by Elmo Stoll and other ministers.
 Very important for the community were two books written by Elmo Stoll: Let Us Reason Together (1990) and Why We Live Simply (1996).

+In 1998, Stoll contributed an essay, "Better than Fixing Things," to The Plain Reader: Essays on Making a Simple Life, which brought his views to a wider audience in the United States.